hardbyte/python-can/doc/interfaces/gs_usb.rst

 .. _gs_usb:

-CAN driver based on WCID for Geschwister Schneider USB/CAN devices and bytewerk.org candleLight USB CAN interfaces
+CAN driver for Geschwister Schneider USB/CAN devices and bytewerk.org candleLight USB CAN interfaces
 ==================================================================================================================

-Windows/Linux/Mac CAN driver based on WCID for Geschwister Schneider USB/CAN devices and candleLight USB CAN interfaces.
+Windows/Linux/Mac CAN driver based on usbfs or WinUSB WCID for Geschwister Schneider USB/CAN devices and candleLight USB CAN interfaces.

 Install: ``pip install "python-can[gs_usb]"``